ON THIS PAGE

 , host-name

-and backup-router
+backup-router

-Instead, you must delete each statement individually:
+from the configuration, you must delete each statement

 user@hostdelete system host-name host-211